bs2kbs2k/smlinux/README.md

 During installation you will be prompted to approve (or change) build options, then asked sudo password to install build tools.  smlinux will then run as user unattended and before the time you finish reading the FAQ you will hear "It's me, Mario!".
 (**Do not run smlinux as root; you will be prompted for sudo password automatically if needed.**)

-You must provide your own legally backed up rom file for first install.
+You must provide your own legally backed up Super Mario 64 ROM file during smlinux installation.

 smlinux will be installed in the first directory in your path, usually something like ~/bin or ~/Applications/.bin.
 After initial installation, just type 'smlinux' without dot-slash from any folder when you want to build or update again.